PROGRAM & SPEAKERS

 Lunch

 What are the different investment strategies employed by climate themed fund managers?
 What type of funding do they provide, how do they select their investments and how do they measure their climate impact?
-What risk-sharing mechanisms and innovative financing structures and co-investment strategies do they use to unlock and connect interests across the capital stack to achieve climate goals.
-What is hot that they are they looking at now -jurisdiction, sector and technology application?
+What blended finance, risk sharing models and innovative financing structures and co-investment strategies do they use to unlock and connect interests across the capital stack to achieve climate goals.
+Which jurisdiction, sector and technology application do they see significant growth and potential?

 Afternoon Tea